API Advice

 Type-safe vs type-faith

 There’s more on this topic in the technical deep dive below.
-Speakeasy SDKs guarantee true end-to-end type safety, meaning that types are generated to validate both request and response objects defined in your API.
+Speakeasy SDKs guarantee true end-to-end type safety with runtime validation using Zod schemas, meaning that types are generated to validate both request and response objects defined in your API.
 Stainless SDKs, on the other hand, are mainly type-hinted, not guarding the API from bad inputs.

 Velocity and maturity